mjkleinman/multi-area-cleaned/README.md

 ./sims/get_dpca_vals.sh
 ```

 The null/potent values are generated using `python sims/null_potent_dpca.py`.
+To run these scripts, update the paths in `cfg_mk`.

 A network is trained by running:
 ```